pyscf/pyscf.github.io/source/install.rst

                           importing dft module will lead to `ImportError`.
 `BUILD_LIBXC`     ON      Set it to `OFF` to skip compiling `Libxc`.
 The dft module
                           still calls `LibXC` library by default.
-The dft module will be linked against the `LibXC` library from early build.
+The dft module will be linked against the `LibXC` library from an earlier build.
 `BUILD_XCFUN`     ON      Set it to `OFF` to skip compiling `XCFun`.
 The dft module
                           will be linked against the `XCFun` library from early build.
 `BUILD_LIBCINT`   ON      Set it to `OFF` to skip compiling `libcint`.
 The integral